SYSC-3010-F5/AVA-SH/README.txt

 2. Download desired jars
 3. Run jars and follow on screen prompts
   **Notes:
-    -Terminal Jar does not properly receive "Coffee Done" messages from the Coffee Maker -Magic Mirror requires internet in order to operate -Any other issues are marked as such
-    -Terminal can run on Linux, however dialog boxes will appear as white boxes -Verbose can be run on Media Driver for debugging
+    -Magic Mirror requires internet in order to operate -Terminal can run on Linux, however dialog boxes will appear as white boxes -Verbose can be run on Media Driver for debugging -Any other issues are marked

 How to run Alarm Clock (on Pi with Piface)
 1. Navigate to AVA-SH/src/alarm